GalahadXVI/galahadxvi.github.io/src/markdown/mitigating-a-massive-ddos-attack-the-24-hour-aftermath-that-haunted-me.md

 -	Engaged a professional system administrator to assist in diagnosing the cause, but even he was just as baffled as I was.
 -	Upgraded the system's hardware by increasing the RAM and vCPU count.
 -	Migrated the server from Apache's `mod_php` to `PHP-FPM` for improved performance.
--	Installed an application package manager in an attempt to pinpoint the root cause of the issue.
+-	Installed an Application Performance Monitor in an attempt to pinpoint the root cause of the issue.

 At this point, I was starting to question if I had accidentally stumbled into a parallel universe.
 Nothing was making sense anymore, and each attempt to fix the issue seemed to make it worse.
 It was like being trapped in a world where every move I made only added to the confusion.